Caring for Country

 The fish trap represents the group’s role in bringing Landowners together to make decisions about the land.
 The waterlily links the earth, water, air and people.
 The two stems represent the dual laws Bawinanga recognise—Bininj (Inidgenous) and Balanda (non-Indigenous).
 The lily bulbs and roots represent the many land-owning clans in the area.
 The dilly bag holds important messages for the people.

-The Mimal Rangers manage 20,000 square kilometres of central Arnhem Land comprising woodland forests, rocky Country, freshwater places, and sites of great cultural significance.
+Mimal Land Management Aboriginal Corporation manages 20,000 square kilometres of Central Arnhem Land comprising woodland forests, rocky Country, freshwater places and sites of great cultural significance.

 Caring for Country and culture is Mimal’s primary goal.
 Their highest priorities include fire management, controlling invasive weeds and feral animals, saving native species, maintaining strong culture and sustainable visitor management.

-There are approximately 300 Indigenous members of Mimal, who control the management of the Corporation, though the election of the corporation’s nine directions.
+There are approximately 300 Indigenous members of Mimal, who control the management of the corporation though the election of the corporation’s nine directors.
 Mimal is therefore more than just their members.
 Mimal is working for all Traditional Owners, for all clans and for all the people who live at Bulman, Weemol and Barrapunta.